What we know and don't know about the Senate impeachment trial - Local News 8

 When will the trial get started?

-The trial will start Tuesday, January 21, at 1 p.m.
-ET, after which it will run six days a week, Monday through Saturday, starting at 1 p.m.
-ET and ending usually between 5 p.m. or 6 p.m.
-ET, according to the office of Senate Majority Leader Mitch McConnell.
+The trial will start Tuesday at 1 p.m.
+ET, after which it will run six days a week, Monday through Saturday, also starting at 1 p.m.
+The condensed timeline for opening arguments proposed in McConnell’s resolution raises the prospect that the trial, at least in its first week, will feature 12-hour days and stretch late into the night.

-But the first session of the trial on Tuesday when they deal with the organizing resolution, may go past 6 p.m., according to aides in each party.
+The first session on Tuesday, when they deal with the organizing resolution, may go past 6 p.m., according to aides in each party.

 What will the schedule look like each day?

-The Senate will come into session at noon ET on each trial day, and there will be time for leadership remarks and possibly some legislative action before 12:30 p.m.
-ET, when preparations will be made for the trial to get underway.
+The Senate will come into session at noon ET on each trial day, and there will be time for leadership remarks and possibly some legislative action before 12:30 p.m., when preparations will be made for the trial to get underway.

 Will we see witnesses?

-Note: UPDATE: This story has been updated after CNN reported the contents of McConnell’s proposed rules for the trial.